 In Minnesota, the type of ownership you have over a property determines whether one spouse can sell it without the other’s permission.
 Below are some of the most common forms of ownership for married couples and their implications on selling rights:

 Joint tenancy is a popular way for spouses to hold title to a property.
 It signifies equal ownership and control between the husband and wife.
-Since you both jointly own the property, neither spouse acting alone can sell, mortgage, or transfer the home without the other’s consent and signature.
+Under Minnesota Statutes § 507.02, if the owner is married, no conveyance of the homestead shall be valid without the signatures of both spouses.

 In a tenancy in common, each spouse has a distinct, undivided interest in the property.
 One spouse owns 50%, while the other owns the remaining 50%.
 Therefore, each tenant in common is entitled to sell, mortgage, or gift their respective share without needing permission from the other co-owner.
 However, selling the entire property requires mutual consent.

 If only one spouse is listed as the property owner on the deed, they have the legal right to sell it without the other spouse’s consent.
-However, other legal factors, like community property laws, could still require spousal consent.
+However, Minnesota Statutes § 507.02 requires both spouses’ signatures for the conveyance of the homestead, regardless of whose name is on the deed.

 As you can see, the form of ownership plays a pivotal role in determining each spouse’s rights when it comes to selling property in Minnesota.
-Consulting a real estate attorney can clarify your rights based on how your property is titled.
+A property division attorney can clarify your rights based on how your property is titled.

 Can a Spouse Sell a Home Without Permission in Minnesota?